 Alive II (Casablanca ‘77) Rating: B+

-This double live album attempts to recapture the magic of Alive! but fails for several reasons, the primary one being that it doesn't have the same excitement or energy and lacks that special "it" factor.
+This double live album attempts to recapture the magic of Alive! but falls short for several reasons, the primary one being that it doesn't have the same excitement or energy and lacks that special "it" factor.
 Touched up or not, the performances on Alive! were spot on, and though this album is less doctored (though there are still some obvious touch ups) since the band had become better musicians by this time, there's little here that sounds fresh or new, though the track listing is strong and the performances solid enough to make it entertaining anyway.
-Whereas Alive! was comprised of songs from their first three studio albums, this album makes the conscious decision to have no overlap and instead concentrate on songs from their next three albums, Destroyer, Rock and Roll Over, and Love Gun.
-I actually that think the songs from the latter three albums are better on the whole, but the sub-par production on the first three albums made the vastly improved versions on Alive! seem that much better, whereas the superior production of the 1976-77 studio albums make the Alive II versions less vital, if not redundant on the Ezrin songs which are inferior.
+Whereas Alive! was comprised of songs from their first three studio albums, this album makes the conscious decision to have no overlap and instead concentrates on songs from their next three albums, Destroyer, Rock and Roll Over, and Love Gun.
+I actually that think the songs from the latter three albums are better on the whole, but the sub-par production on the first three albums made the vastly improved versions on Alive! seem that much better, whereas the superior production of the 1976-77 studio albums make the Alive II versions less vital, if not redundant on the Ezrin songs which are inferior (the most notable upgrade here is probably “Shock Me” which features what many regard as Ace’s greatest guitar solo).
 In addition, no song exceeds six minutes as there is very little improvisation, perhaps because the band's by now gigantic stage show had become more important than the actual music; the eye popping visuals were undoubtedly cool to experience in concert, but they don't exactly translate well on a live audio album!
 As for the 5-song studio side (the band didn't have enough live material to fill up two discs), it's not bad as "Larger Than Life" is a very good Zep knockoff and "Any Way You Want It" a fun Dave Clark Five cover.
 "All American Man" is average and "Rockin' In The U.S.A." sucks, but Ace's great guitar solo elevates "Rocket Ride," the only new original song that he plays on as future official KISS guitarist Bruce Kulick handles guitar duties on the other three tracks, for reasons that aren't entirely clear other than that Ace was "preoccupied."
 Anyway, Alive II is a largely enjoyable live/studio album that I suppose works as a satisfactory "best of" their 1976-1977 output, it's just not entirely necessary given how strong those studio albums are, and it certainly pales in comparison to its far more ballyhooed predecessor.

 Dynasty (Casablanca ‘79) Rating: B-